Carrigan/interactive_art/ato2016/presentation.md

 ???

 - There are tons of ways to think about animation, but all of the frameworks we'll be working with follow a simple pattern; setup and loop.
-- The way to reason about that is as follows
+- The way that these libraries have you think is to have a global state and then have that state altered over and over again.
+- If you wanted to animate this room right now, you might have the position of the thousands of audience members, and an image of my current slide, and then during your loop you would update them and then draw them.
-- Phrase this ambiguously since for hardware we aren't drawing so much as manipulating LEDs, motors, etc
+- Phrase 'outputting something' ambiguously since for hardware we aren't drawing so much as manipulating LEDs, motors, etc

 ---
 class: small-image